astral-sh/uv/docs/guides/tools.md

 # Using tools

-Many Python packages provide command-line interfaces which are useful as standalone tools. uv has specialized support for easily invoking and installing tools.
+Many Python packages provide applications that can be used as tools. uv has specialized support for easily invoking and installing tools.

 ## Using `uvx`